Broome to Perth

 Day 12: Carnarvon

 Make the most of a morning in Coral Bay before driving to Carnarvon.
-Go to town for a day and stock up on supplies.
+Stop by the impressive Quobba Blowholes first, and then go to town for a day and stock up on supplies.
 You can go see the farms in the area and pick up some mangoes and check out the boardwalk.
-If you feel like going further, you can visit the Quobba blowholes.

 Monkey Mia and Shark Bay World Heritage Area Head towards Monkey Mia stopping at sights like Shell Beach, Eagle Bluff and the town of Denham on the way.
 Monkey Mia is famous for being able to feed and swim with dolphins!
 Stay overnight at Monkey Mia and enjoy the dolphin experience the next morning and laze by the beach, play games, and swim with dolphins during the day.